 5. Your Military Record May Affect Your Rights

 Federal law prohibits anyone who has been “discharged from the Armed Forces under dishonorable conditions” from owning a gun.
 Note this does not mean you must have a spotless military record.
 A dishonorable discharge is the result of conviction by a general court-martial for serious offenses, such as desertion, sexual assault, or murder.

 If you have “renounced” your United States citizenship, you may no longer legally own a firearm in this country.
 But renouncing your citizenship is not simply a matter of making an angry post on social media.
 Indeed, a person can only legally renounce his or her citizenship by filing a written declaration before a U.S. embassy or consular office in a foreign state.

 7. There Are Special Rules for Domestic Violence

-While most misdemeanor convictions, including first-time drunk driving offenses in Texas, will not automatically prevent you from owning a gun, domestic violence is different.
-Anyone convicted in a Texas state court of a “misdemeanor crime of domestic violence” is barred from possessing a firearm, as is any person under a civil restraining order issued on behalf of that person’s child or “intimate partner.”
+While most misdemeanor convictions, including first-time drunk driving offenses in Texas, will not automatically prevent you from owning a gun.
+Domestic violence is different.
+If someone is found guilty of domestic violence in Texas, they can’t own a gun.
+The same goes for anyone under a restraining order related to their child or partner.
 The restraining order must contain a finding that the person “represents a credible threat.”

 8. No Guns Means No Bullets

-If you are disqualified from possessing a firearm under any of the categories listed above, you are also banned from purchasing or owning ammunition.
+If you’re not allowed to have a gun for any of the reasons listed, you also can’t buy or own bullets.
 This includes any “cartridge cases, primers, bullets, or propellent powder designed for use in any firearm.”
-And there is no minimum amount of ammunition necessary to trigger a prosecution: A person may violate the law by owning a single bullet.
+And there is no minimum amount of ammunition necessary to trigger a prosecution.
+A person may violate the law by owning a single bullet.